thunderbird/thunderbird-android/docs/architecture/portable-profile-data-format.md

 - each exported mail account is independently usable as a PDPArchive full archive.
 - Thunderbird-specific settings remain outside account archives.
 - separate namespaced POP3 and local-only profiles preserve client-held mail without fabricating IMAP metadata.
-- decrypting and unpacking the password-protected ZIP64 archive exposes account archives that can be imported independently.
+- decrypting the age file and unpacking its ZIP64 payload exposes account archives that can be imported independently.
 - draft-specific behavior is isolated so later PDPArchive revisions can be supported through explicit adapters.

 PDPArchive `-01` is a work in progress.
 It defines a raw file layout but does not select a container format, define an encryption mechanism, or provide a formal conformance section.
 In this document, a **PDPArchive account archive** means a directory tree that follows the raw layout and JSON requirements of PDPArchive `-01`.
-Thunderbird packages the tree in a password-protected ZIP64 archive using the
-[WinZip AES encryption specification](https://www.winzip.com/en/support/aes-encryption/) until PDPArchive standardizes a container and encryption mechanism.
+Thunderbird packages the tree in a ZIP64 archive and encrypts the complete archive using [age version 1](https://age-encryption.org/v1) until PDPArchive standardizes a container and encryption mechanism.

 ## Format boundaries